BlueAnt1/puzzle-coding/Sources/PuzzleCoding/Documentation.docc/EncodingFormats.md

 @TabNavigator {
     @Tab("Version B") {
         - Transform cage clues & cage shapes using <doc:ShiftTransform>.
-        - Encode the transform using <doc:FieldCoding>
+        - Encode the transform using <doc:FieldCoding>.
-        - Transform the grid using <doc:OffsetGridTransform>.
+        - Transform the grid using <doc:CellContentTransform>.
-        - Encode the transformed grid using <doc:FieldCoding>
+        - Encode the transformed grid using <doc:FieldCoding>.
     }
 }